Optimal Transport Based Distributionally Robust Optimization: Structural Properties and Iterative Schemes: Introduction.

 In this paper we do not focus on the problem of fitting the cost function, but we do consider the portfolio optimization discussed earlier and the use of implied volatilities in an empirical study in Section \ref{Sec-Eg}.
 We point out, however, that related questions have been explored, at least empirically, in classification settings, using manifold learning procedures (\cite{blanchet2017data,noh2010generative,wang2012parametric}).
 Our motivation is that flexible formulations based on cost functions such as (\ref{Choice_C}) are useful if one wishes to fully exploit the role of the artificial adversary in (\ref{DRO_B0}) as a modeling tool.

-Now, leaving aside the modeling advantages of choosing a cost function such as (\ref{Choice_C}) and coming back to the computational challenges, even if one selects $A(x)$ to be the identity (thus recovering a more traditional Wasserstein DRO formulation) solving (\ref{DRO_B0}) is not entirely easy because the inner optimization problem in (\ref{DRO_B0}) is non-trivial to study.
+Now, leaving aside the modeling advantages of choosing a cost function such as (\ref{Choice_C}) and coming back to the computational challenges, even if one selects $A(x)$ to be the identity (thus recovering a more traditional Wasserstein DRO formulation) solving (\ref{DRO_B0}) is not entirely easy because the inner optimization problem in \eqref{DRO_B0} is non-trivial to study.
+An exact convex optimization reformulation has been demonstrated only for losses taking a specific form.
+For example, \cite{hanasusanto2018conic} provides a conic reformulation for the data-driven DRO problem with piecewise linear convex losses.
+With the number of conic constraints being proportional to the data set size, it is however computationally less suited for handling large datasets.

-However, to exploit these formulations one must develop algorithms which enable scalable algorithms with guaranteed good performance for solving (\ref{DRO_B0}).
+To exploit these DRO formulations one must develop scalable algorithms with guaranteed good performance for solving (\ref{DRO_B0}).
 By good performance, we mean that we can easily develop algorithms for solving (\ref{DRO_B0}) with complexity which is comparable to that of natural benchmark algorithms for solving (\ref{Stoch_Opt_Model}).
 Enabling these good-performing algorithms is precisely one of the goals of this paper.
 To this end, several properties such as duality representations, convexity and the structure of worst-case adversaries are studied.
-These results also have far ranging implications, as we discuss next.
+These results have far ranging implications, as we discuss next.

 \textbf{A more in-depth discussion of our technical contributions.}

 First, using a standard duality result, we write the inner maximization in (\ref{DRO_B0}) as,

 for a dual objective function $\ell_{rob}\xspace(\cdot)$ and a dual variable $\lambda\geq0$.